imashwani/lectureNotesScrapper/README.md

 the above url would have the notes id as 82

 it will create the folder with this name (82); where you run the script

+If this was helpful/ you liked it, do star this repo!!